Abdur-rahmaanJ/shopcube/docs/_sources/assets.rst.txt

 .. code:: bash

-   shopyo run --debugger
+   shopyo run

 and

 .. code:: bash

-   shopyo run --no-debugger
+   shopyo --config=production run

 Your code remains the same.
 Just the location changes.